typedb/typedb-docs/02-clients/01-studio.md

 #### Run panel

 Under the Text editor panel there is the Run panel, but it is collapsed by default.
-To expand it perform any query or just click on the reversed tick icon in the bottom right corner of TypeDB Studio window, above the cursor location indicator.
+To expand it perform any query or just click on the upwards-pointing chevron in the bottom right corner of TypeDB Studio window, above the cursor location indicator.

 Run panel has 2 sets tabs: